Rami Malek Speaks Out About

 “In my situation with Bryan, it was not pleasant, not at all.
 And that’s about what I can say about it at this point,” he said.
 “For anyone who is seeking any solace in all of this, Bryan Singer was fired.
 Bryan Singer was fired, I don’t think that was something anyone saw coming, but I think that had to happen and it did.”

 Singer was fired from Bohemian Rhapsody about two weeks before its filming wrapped in December 2017.
-The firing was reportedly due to “inappropriate behaviour,” including throwing a piece of electrical equipment on set and quarrelling with Malek, not assault allegations.
+The firing was reportedly due to “inappropriate behavior,” including throwing a piece of electrical equipment on set and quarreling with Malek, not assault allegations.
 Singer is still credited as the film’s director and, according to The Hollywood Reporter, will likely make at least $40 million from its profits.

 Advertisement